 Play time is a must.
 Have some fun in your training.
 Enjoy the benefits by doing something else- flag football, ultimate frisbee, a 5k or fun run.
 Spikeball, anyone?

-Moving forward slow is still moving.
+Slowly moving forward is still moving.

 When we officially became CrossFit Waxahachie in 2010 there were a lot of directions I could have gone.
 Over the years I’ve been very slow at steering the ship.
 CrossFit and the constantly varied, functional movement executed at high intensity has always been our true north.
 So for me I didn’t want to start a bunch of programs and classes that I couldn’t follow through with.
 We’ve lasted over the years because we’ve kept the main thing the main thing.